visheshd/visheshd.github.io/_posts/2023-07-14-what-is-product-market-fit.md

 ---
 layout: post
-title: What is product market fit?
+title: Product market fit is as hard as weight loss, okay may be a tat little harder but a lot of similarities.
 type: post
 published: true
 excerpt: "Product market fit is as hard as weight loss, okay may be a tat little harder but a lot of similarities.
-Understanding what it truly means to be in product market fit and avoiding typical mistakes startups make."
+Understanding what it truly means to be in product market fit and avoiding typical mistakes startups make.
+What is product market fit?"
 comments: true
 tags: [product market fit]
 ---